ikolokotronis/custom-movie-library/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Create your own movie library easily!
-Store your favourite movies or movies you are interested in and watch your library grow!
+Store your favourite movies or movies you are interested in all in one place and watch your library grow!

 ### Built With